open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/developers/contribute/developing-a-new-connector/update-documentation.md

 Beware that any version that is suffixed with `-SNAPSHOT` is not shown.
 So in order to check it out you will need to remove the suffic and add it again afterwards.
 {% /note %}

-{%inlineCallout
-  color="violet-70"
-  bold="Test It"
-  icon="MdArrowForward"
-  href="/developers/contribute/developing-a-new-connector/test-it"%}
-  Learn how to test your new connector!
-{%/inlineCallout%}